To quickly find a topic, press Control (CTRL) F on Windows or Command (CMD) F on a Mac.

 How do I publish my course?

 In order for students to view and access your course, you must publish it.
 You may also unpublish a course if you want to hide it from students.
+Once your course contains a graded submission, you can no longer unpublish your course.
 Follow this guide to Publishing a Course.

 Customizing Your Name, Pronouns, and User Account Settings